What Is Alcohol Rehab?

 More than 100 million family members are affected by a relative who is addicted to alcohol.

-Evidence suggests that family level intervention and the right support play a significant role in alcohol addiction treatment outcomes.
+Evidence suggests that family level intervention and the right support, play a significant role in treatment outcomes.

 How Does Rehab Support The Family Of The Alcohol Addict?

 Most people assume the addicted person is worst affected, however, addiction is a real challenge for family members.

-What help is available for families affected by addiction to alcohol?
+What help is available for families affected by addiction?

 Many rehab clinics hold family meetings led by addiction specialist staff to offer support and answer family members' questions.

-Telephone support can also help the family of the alcoholic to discontinue any behaviours enabling the addiction.
-Remote support can also help family learn how to set appropriate boundaries with the alcohol dependent person.
+Telephone support can also help family members to discontinue any behaviours enabling the addiction.
+Remote support can also help family learn how to set appropriate boundaries with the dependent person.

 Fully integrative family programmes aim to improve function of the overall family unit.
-Family therapy programmes usually include guidance on reducing circumstances and behaviours conducive to addiction.
+Family support will usually include advice on reducing circumstances and behaviours conducive to addiction.

 A SAMSHA 2020 published guide instructs treatment providers and rehab clinics on how to include families in addiction treatment.

-In England in 2018/2019, the average age of someone receicing help for alcohol use disorder was 46, and 60% of people in treatment were male.
+In England in 2018/2019, the average age of someone receiving help for alcohol use disorder was 46, and 60% of people in treatment were male.

 NICE Guidelines For Alcohol Use Disorders

 NICE (National Institute for Health & Clinical Excellence) publish detailed guidelines for the management of alcohol use disorder.

 We can help you stop drinking.
-The Abbeycare residential alcohol rehab programme utilises evidence based therapies, and takes a holistic approach:
+The Abbeycare residential alcohol rehabilitation programme utilises evidence based therapies, and takes a holistic approach:

 Overcoming alcohol addiction is possible, with the right help, and the right rehab programme.

 Going to rehab is perhaps the most important decision you'll ever make.

-Our friendly team are available for advice based on your unique needs.
+Our friendly team are available for advice on addiction treatment options suited to your unique needs.

 Recover with Abbeycare: please call 01603 513 091 for a free addiction assessment.

-Please note key elements of our programme may be altered under Covid-19 conditions.
+Please note key elements of our drug addiction treatment and alcohol rehab programme may be altered under Covid-19 conditions.